 At the end of the meal, Harry excused himself from the group as they left the Great Hall, explaining that he still had one last detention to serve with Snape and that he offered to do it on the weekend so as not to miss any quidditch practices.
 Ron nodded exuberantly and slapped him on the back in approval as they walked back up toward the common room.

 He paused briefly across from the wall hanging of the black serpent, in front of which he had witnessed Snape and Black having a secret meeting about him.
-Harry’s trust for Snape was exceedingly precarious, and despite Dumbledore’s affirmations that he was with the Order, Harry couldn’t help but hope that the old Headmaster wasn’t putting his trust in the wrong people.
-Pushing it out of his mind, he tried to decide what he would ask the sallow skinned man and how he could get any information out of him without enraging him and actually getting a detention.
+Harry’s trust for Snape was exceedingly precarious, and despite Dumbledore’s affirmations that he was with the Order, Harry couldn’t help but hope that the old headmaster wasn’t putting his trust in the wrong people.
+He tried to decide what he would ask the sallow skinned man and how he could get any information out of him without enraging him to the point of actually getting a detention.

 Suddenly it hit him; he knew what he would have to do.
 He turned the corner in front of him and walked into the Potions classroom.
 He found the classroom empty as expected and Snape’s office door closed tightly.
 Harry steeled himself as he crossed the cool room and knocked loudly on the door in.